If you’re thinking about getting a bamboo tattoo in Thailand done then you’re not alone.

 Whether it’s drunkenly getting my website logo etched onto my leg in Peru (and subsequently finished/fixed in Pai!) or an image of a wave breaking onto the Wreck in Byron Bay (where I broke my face on my surfboard!) they all carry stories for me.

-And when I first visited Thailand late last year I wanted something a bit different – I wanted to get some bamboo ink done.
+And when I first visited Thailand late last year I wanted something a bit different – I wanted to get a bamboo tattoo done.

 If you’re not in the know bamboo tattoos are a traditional Asian technique dating back some 3000 years (god bless Google and it’s bite size chunks of info to pass on!) in which needles are tapped to a bamboo rod and hand “tapped” into the skin.